Not sure which doctor you’re looking for?

 Military families have the opportunity to use the services of pediatric hospitalists at Lake Forest Hospital during their stay.

-Learn more about the maternity services offered at the Hunter Family Center for Women's Health.
+Learn more about the maternity services offered at Lake Forest Hospital.

 Northwestern Medicine Lake Forest Hospital is pleased to have the support and guidance of our Patient Family Advisory Council Members.
 The Council is comprised of Hospital staff, Members of the Community and current or past patients or family members.